ovh/docs/pages/web/clouddb/eol-policy/guide.en-gb.md

 The products covered by this end-of-life policy are:

-- CloudDB Web Hosting services (also known as Private SQL services), dedicated DBMS instances that can be reached via the Web Hosting network ([see announcements](https://docs.ovh.com/gb/en/hosting/sql_eos_eol/)).
+- Web Cloud Databases Web Hosting services (also known as Private SQL services), dedicated DBMS instances that can be reached via the Web Hosting network ([see announcements](https://docs.ovh.com/gb/en/hosting/sql_eos_eol/)).
 - SharedSQL Web Hosting services, MySQL databases that can be reached through the Web Hosting network ([see announcements](https://docs.ovh.com/gb/en/hosting/sql_eos_eol/)).

 ### Definitions and guidelines for the end-of-life policy